Microblogging

-As with traditional blogging, users post about topics ranging from the simple, such as "what I'm doing right now," to the thematic, such as "sports cars."
+As with traditional blogging, users post about topics ranging from the simple, such as "what I'm doing right now", to the thematic, such as "sports cars".
 Commercial microblogs also exist to promote websites, services, and products and to promote collaboration within an organization.

 Some microblogging services offer privacy settings, which allow users to control who can read their microblogs or alternative ways of publishing entries besides the web-based interface.
 These may include text messaging, instant messaging, e-mail, digital audio, or digital video.

 Origin

 The first micro-blogs were known as tumblelogs.
-The term was coined by why the lucky stiff in a blog post on April 12, 2005, while describing Leah Neukirchen's Anarchaia.
+The term was coined by programmer why the lucky stiff in a blog post on April 12, 2005, while describing Leah Neukirchen's Anarchaia.

 Jason Kottke described tumblelogs on October 19, 2005:

 Manton Reece, founder of Micro.blog, defines Microblogging thus:

 However, by 2006 and 2007, the word microblog was used more widely for services provided by established sites like Tumblr and Twitter, some of which do not have RSS-like feeds.

-As of May 2007, there were 111 microblogging sites in various countries.
+In May 2007, there were 111 microblogging sites in various countries.
 Among the most notable services are Twitter, Tumblr, Mastodon, Micro.blog, FriendFeed, Plurk, Jaiku and identi.ca.
 Different versions of services and software with microblogging features have been developed.
 Plurk has a timeline view that integrates video and picture sharing.
 Flipter uses microblogging as a platform for people to post topics and gather audience's opinions.
 PingGadget is a location-based microblogging service.
 Pownce, developed by the Digg founder Kevin Rose among others, integrated microblogging with file sharing and event invitations.
 Pownce was merged into SixApart in December 2008.

-Other social networking websites Facebook, MySpace, LinkedIn, Diaspora, JudgIt, Yahoo Pulse, Google Buzz, Google+ and XING, also have their own microblogging feature, better known as "status updates."
+Other social networking websites Facebook, MySpace, LinkedIn, Diaspora, JudgIt and XING, also have their own microblogging feature, better known as "status updates".
 Status updates are usually more restricted than actual microblogging in terms of writing.
-Any activity involving posting short messages can be classified as microblogging although it is usually not considered a microblogging “site” or “service” if it is a secondary, rather than principal service, provided there.
+Any activity involving posting short messages can be classified as microblogging although it is usually not considered a microblogging "site" or "service" if it is a secondary, rather than principal service, provided there.